iiz00/obsidian-daily-note-outline/README.md

 I recommend that you first set the display/hide settings for each outline element (headings, links, tags, and list items) in the settings.

 ## Feature
+### Support for Periodic Notes plugin

+Daily Note Outline v1.0.0- supports for periodic notes.
+That is, support for weekly/monthly/quarterly/yearly notes and calendar sets.
+(For more information on periodic notes, see https://github.com/liamcain/obsidian-periodic-notes)<br>
+To display periodic notes in DNO, the following steps are required.
+- Install and activate Periodic Notes community plugin and properly configure the granularity and folder paths to be used.
+- Activate "periodic notes" and "calendar sets" in the "Periodic Notes" section of the DNO settings.

+**Notes**
+- Calendar sets is a feature added in Periodic Notes v1.0.0-beta version and is not available in v0.0.17.
+To use the calendar set feature, you must install the beta version of Periodic Notes, e.g., by using Obsidian BRAT plugin.
+	- Also, since calendar sets is a beta feature of Periodic Notes, there is a possibility that it may not be available in DNO in the future due to specification changes in Periodic Notes.
+- If you find any problems, please let me know at the forum or GitHub repository.

 ### Simple filter / Include / Exclude

 In order to hide unnecessary items and display only the necessary ones, three types of filter functions are implemented: **Simple filter**, **Include**, and **Exclude**.